IcaliaLabs/guides/happiness/README.md

 # Happiness

-We strongly believe the more happy a developer is the more beautiful code he/she will create.
+We strongly believe the happier a developer is, the more beautiful code he/she will create.
 Consider this text as suggestions on how to improve your productivity and increase your happiness while you code.

 ### Avoid multitasking, machines can handle it.